gpz500/sysutils/README.md

 # sysutils

 Just some scripts I use on my personal computers.
-Any folder contains the scripts of a different computer.
+Every folder contains the scripts for a specific computer.